rcarrata/rcarrata.github.io/_posts/2020-05-23-adding-microservices-within-mesh.md

 sidecar.istio.io/inject: true
 ```

-The annotation needs to be reflected in the Pod, but instead we're to define this annotation in the
+The annotation needs to be reflected in the Pod, but instead we need to define this annotation in the
-controller that in this case is the DeploymentConfig (or Deployments, etc).
+controller, which in this case is the DeploymentConfig (or Deployment, etc.).

-It's important to set properly the annotation above the correct structure:
+It is important to properly set the annotation in the correct structure:

 ```
 spec.template.metadata.annotations
 ```

-If it's defined into the metadata.annotations have not any effect and the autoinjection its not
+If it is defined in the metadata.annotations, it will not have any effect and the autoinjection is not
 correctly applied.

-Remember that this is one of the biggest difference between Istio upstream, where you annotate the
+Remember that this is one of the biggest differences from Istio upstream, where you annotate the
-namespace istead.
+namespace instead.

-Again focusing in our specific case, we'll patch our current DeploymentConfig of our microservices
+Again focusing on our specific case, we'll patch our current DeploymentConfig of our microservices
 deployed in the previous lab, in order to enable autoinjection:

 ```